engineerbaz/DevOps-B07-TrainingCourse/README.md

 # DevOps-B07-TrainingCourse

-Repo for Batch 07 of DevOps Course with Sherdil IT Academy
+This repository is  Repo for Batch 07 of DevOps Course with Sherdil IT Academy

+Good luck & enjoy studying! coffee
+Contributions of any kind are welcome! sparkles